AjaxPop/BootstrapTemplates/README.md

 ✓ You can make modifications to content from Pixabay.

 What is not allowed?
-Don't redistribute or sell someone else's Pixabay images or videos on other stock or wallpaper platforms.

 ✕	Don't sell unaltered copies of an image. e.g. sell an exact copy of a stock photo as a poster, print or on a physical product.